sahoo-rk/bicolorataZ/Preassembly.md

 meryl histogram ~/path/to/dir/in/sr.meryl > sr.hist
 Rscript ~/path/to/dir/genomescope.R -i ~/path/to/dir/in/sr.hist -o ~/path/to/dir/out -n $prefix -p 2 -k 20
 ```
-Careful assessment of this output is essential to understand the distribution of sequence reads in the genome space. rrrrr
+Careful assessment of this output is essential to understand the distribution of sequence reads in the genome space.